eficode-academy/oidc-oauth2-katas/oidc-in-spas.md

 kubectl logs -f --tail=-1 -l app=spa-login -c client
 ```

+Also, go to the browser tab with the SPA and right-click and select
-Second, right-click in your browser and select 'Inspect' in the menu
-and second 'Console' to watch debug output from the SPA:
+'Inspect' in the menu and second 'Console' to watch debug output from
+the SPA:

 > ![SPA Console](images/spa-console-anno.png)